The Discrete Fundamental Group of the Associahedron, and the Exchange Module: Discrete Homotopy Theory

-Discrete homotopy theory is a tool to describe the combinatorial connectedness of a simplicial complex $\Delta$.
-Informally, we fix an integer parameter $0 \le q \le dim(\Delta)-1$ and say that two simplices $\sigma$ and $\tau$ are \emph{$q$-near} if they share a $q$-face.
-With this notion of $q$-near we may construct \emph{$q$-chains} such that $\sigma_i$ and $\sigma_{i+1}$ are $q$-near for $ \le i \le k-1$.
-If we fix a simplex, $\sigma_0$, we call a $q$-chain that starts and ends with $\sigma_0$ a \emph{$q$-loop based at $\sigma_0$}.
-We say that two simplices are \emph{$q$-connected} if there is a $q$-chain between them.
-Just as in classical homotopy theory, there is an equivalence relation on the set of all $q$-loops with a common base simplex $\sigma_0$.
+Discrete homotopy theory is a tool to study the combinatorial connectedness of a simplicial complex $\Delta$.
+Given an integer parameter $0 \le q \le dim(\Delta)-1$, then two simplices $\sigma$ and $\tau$ are \emph{$q$-near} if they share a $q$-face.
+A \emph{$q$-chain} is a sequence of simplices such that $\sigma_i$ and $\sigma_{i+1}$ are $q$-near for $ \le i \le k-1$.
+Given a fixed simple $\sigma_0$, a $q$-chain that starts and ends with $\sigma_0$ is a \emph{$q$-loop based at $\sigma_0$}.
+Two simplices are \emph{$q$-connected} if there is a $q$-chain between them.

-\begin{definition} We define an equivalence relation $\A$ on the set of all $q$-loops with a common base element $\sigma_0$ in the following way: \begin{enumerate} \item \item $(\sigma) \A (\tau)$ if they are of the same length and there is a grid between them as in Figure \ref{fig:grid}.
+\begin{definition} Define an equivalence relation $\A$ on the set of all $q$-loops with a common base simplex $\sigma_0$ in the following way: \begin{enumerate}